Tianscar/Tianscar/README.txt

-Claims to be "Karstian Lee", you can also call me "Karl" or "Kara" depends on your opinion It's "Karstian", not "Khristian" or "Karsten", I think it's a unique name ;)
+Claims to be "Karstian Lee"
+It's "Karstian", not "Khristian" or "Karsten", I think it's a unique name ;)

 Amateur programmer, well out of skill